 BARTOW, Fla. – A new systematic review and meta-analysis of 100% orange juice consumption suggest that the beverage may be linked to lower total cholesterol and a reduction of insulin sensitivity, though more well-defined studies are needed to strengthen the results.

 The study1, published in the journal Phytotherapy Research, examined multiple previously published randomized clinical trials related to 100% orange juice and cardiovascular risk factors.
 The comprehensive analysis included 15 clinical trials with a total of 639 study participants.
 Various risk factors were examined, including body weight, body mass index, blood pressure, blood lipids, inflammation, and glycemic control.

 The meta-analysis revealed that 100% orange juice intake had no significant effect on body measurements such as weight, waist circumference, and body mass index.
 The analysis data revealed that intake of 100% orange juice was associated with reducing total cholesterol in studies that were at least eight weeks long.
-It also showed a reduction of insulin sensitivity in studies of healthy participants that lasted at least eight weeks in duration.
+It also showed improved insulin sensitivity in studies of healthy participants that lasted at least eight weeks in duration.
 The analysis found no significant effects of 100% orange juice on inflammatory markers or blood pressure.